San Diego Central Courthouse

 Construction Manager at Risk

 704,000 Square Feet

-The new Superior Court of California San Diego consolidates San Diego County’s criminal trial, family, civil, and probate courts into a 24-story downtown tower.
-Working with the client, the project team delivered on several key owner objectives, including: Flexible, adaptable spaces; a landmark design that celebrates the skyline; and an enhanced seismic design.
+The Superior Court of California San Diego consolidates San Diego County’s criminal trial, family, civil, and probate courts into a 24-story downtown tower.
+Working with the client, the project team delivered on several key owner objectives, including flexible, adaptable spaces; a landmark design that celebrates the skyline; and an enhanced seismic design.